-- The Swiss Code of Best Practice for Corporate Governance of economiesuisse (February 2016). - The Corporate Governance Directive (CGD) of the Swiss stock exchange SIX Exchange (December 2016). - The ordinance against excessive remuneration (Minder ordinance) - The Swiss code of obligations (CO) updated on the 19th June 2020) that includes the implementation of the ordinance against excessive remuneration (ORAb) that will come into force in 2022 (some provisions will come into force in 2021, including the one on diversity).
+- The Swiss Code of Best Practice for Corporate Governance of economiesuisse (February 2016). - The Corporate Governance Directive (CGD) of the Swiss stock exchange SIX Exchange (December 2016). - The Swiss code of obligations (CO) valid as of the 1 January 2023 that includes the implementation of the ordinance against excessive remuneration (ORAb)